Boyka: Undisputed: Production

 The film was previously known under the working title Undisputed IV.
-Isaac Florentine, who had helmed the second and third installments, was slated to direct this one as well.
-He ultimately opted to pass on the directing gig to tend to his ill wife, although he remained involved as a producer.
+Isaac Florentine (who had helmed the second and third installments) was slated to direct this one as well, but ultimately opted to pass on the directing gig in order to tend to his ill wife, although he remained involved as a producer.
 The job went to Todor Chapkanov, who had performed second unit duties on Nu Image's major production London Has Fallen just prior.
 After J.J.
 Perry in Undisputed 2 and Larnell Stovall in Undisputed III, the series enlisted a new fight choreographer again, although Tim Mann had already collaborated with Adkins on Nu Image's Ninja: Shadow of a Tear.

 Israeli actor Alon Moni Aboutboul, who was the primary antagonist in London Has Fallen, plays mob boss and main villain Zourab.
 Boyka: Undisputed marked the feature debut of British bodybuilder Martyn Ford, who is billed at 6 ft 8 in and 325 lb.
 His character's name, Koshmar, is Russian for "Nightmare", which became his real-life nickname in the wake of the film's release.

 Principal photography took place in Bulgaria at Nu Boyana Film Studios.
 It was scheduled to commence on June 29, 2015, and concluded on July 31.
 On November 10, 2015, it was announced that the film had completed post-production.
-It is dedicated to veteran Nu Image producer Danny Lerner, who passed away during pre-production.
+It is dedicated to veteran Nu Image producer Danny Lerner, who had died during pre-production.